asyncapi/website/markdown/blog/2024-december-and-paris.md

   className="text-center"
 />

-Naresh Jain and Pierre Gauthier presented their keynote on `TM Forum's AsyncAPI for a New Era of Event-Driven Architecture`.
-During the session, they announced AsyncAPI as the standard, with over 100 telecommunications APIs already in production.
-TM Forum has around 800 telco companies, and they will implement all APIs in an async manner, extensively utilizing the request-reply pattern.
+[Naresh Jain](https://www.linkedin.com/in/nareshjain/) and [Pierre Gauthier](https://www.linkedin.com/in/pierre-gauthier-46080916/) presented their keynote on `TMForum's AsyncAPI for a New Era of Event-Driven Architecture`.
+During the session, Pierre announced TMForum adopts AsyncAPI as a standard, with over 120 telco APIs already in production.
+TMForum has around 800 telco companies, and they will implement all APIs in an async manner, extensively utilizing the request-reply pattern.

 <Figure
   src="/img/posts/paris-conf-2024/naresh-and-pierre.webp"